GDMontsho/mappy-boi/README.md

-# Mappy boi is easy to break
+# Mappy boi

 This is an an app for citizens to report abandoned bicycles to their municipality.
+Users can use a map to pin where they last saw thir bicycles and write a description of
+the lost bicycle.

 ## Technologies Used

 **React:** Front-end is built using react
 **Express:** Backend is built using express server
 **MongoDB:** This is where our database is stored